-The Board has the responsibility to evaluate the request for accommodation and will approve, deny or suggest alternative accommodations.
+The Board has the responsibility to evaluate the request for accommodation and will approve, deny, or suggest alternative accommodations.
 The Board will evaluate each request on an individual case-by-case basis.
 Primary consideration shall be given to the request of the candidate with disabilities.
 The Board may consider a candidate's history of accommodation in reaching its determination of reasonableness of the requested accommodation in relation to currently identified impact of the disability.

-The candidate is responsible for having the evaluator send to the Board the documentation specified in III.
-C. which describes in detail the disability and how the disability affects the candidate's ability to demonstrate his or her aptitude and achievement in the format(s) in which the examination is given.
+The candidate is responsible for having the evaluator send to the Board the documentation specified in III.C. that describes in detail the disability and how the disability affects the candidate's ability to demonstrate his or her aptitude and achievement in the format in which the examinations are given.
 The cost of providing this information is the candidate's responsibility.
-A member of the Board's staff (analyst) will review and evaluate the request.
-The analyst shall verify that the request is completed correctly and that appropriate verification is provided.
+A member of the Board's staff will review and evaluate the request.
+The reviewer shall verify that the request is completed correctly and that appropriate verification is provided.

-If the analyst believes the accommodation requested is inappropriate, the analyst will consult with the candidate to reach a mutually agreeable resolution, when possible.
+If the reviewer believes the accommodation requested is inappropriate, the reviewer will consult with the candidate to reach a mutually agreeable resolution, when possible.
 The Board reserves the right to determine what it believes is a reasonable and effective accommodation.
-However, if the Board refuses to accept a professional's timely judgment supporting a requested accommodation, where the required supporting documentation is complete, the Board will bear any cost associated with the gathering of further evidence to ascertain the nature of the disability and the need for an accommodation.
+However, if the Board refuses to accept a professional's timely judgment supporting a requested accommodation, where the required